A component's height and width determine its size on the screen.

 height to style.
 All dimensions in React Native are unitless, and represent density-independent pixels.

-Setting dimensions this way is common for components that should always render at exactly the same size, regardless of screen dimensions.
+Setting dimensions this way is common for components whose size should always be fixed to a number of points and not calculated based on screen size.

 flex in a component's style to have the component expand and shrink dynamically based on available space.
 Normally you will use